5 lies that hinder your evolution

 1 – Children can’t do weight training

 A child without medical contraindications and with the accompaniment of a physical education professional, can perform adapted bodybuilding training.
-“Carefully, as the appliances were not made for their height, and they tend to get carried away (risk of injury).
+“Carefully, as the devices were not made for their height, and they tend to get carried away (risk of injury).
 At 6 years of age it is possible to start.
-Training is different from adults and they need a lot more attention”, warns Twin.
+Training is different from adults and they need much more attention” , warns Twin.

-“I observe a lot in my students that beans are avoided in the diet because they think they are a bad food, but in fact, they are excellent.
-Bodybuilders do not use it because the preparation is not practical, the glycemic index is very low (for those who eat a lot it becomes unfeasible) and because of the excess fiber that, when eating a lot, can cause abdominal discomfort, gas and even diarrhea.
-However, in moderate amounts and, especially, in a body fat loss diet, beans are excellent because they are very satiating and very nutritious”, says the specialist.
+“I observe a lot in my students that beans are avoided in the diet because they think they are a bad food, but, in fact, they are excellent.
+Bodybuilders do not use them because the preparation is not practical, the glycemic index is very low (for those who eat too much becomes unfeasible) and the excess fiber that, when eating too much, can cause abdominal discomfort, gas and even diarrhea.
+However, in moderate amounts, and especially on a diet to lose body fat, beans are excellent because it gives a lot of satiety and is very nutritious” says the specialist.

 3 – Who doesn’t “steal” doesn’t grow

-“Bodybuilders ‘steal’ in training, however, it’s in a very thoughtful way and/or for video recordings.
+“Bodybuilders ‘steal’ in training, however, it’s in a very well thought out way and/or for video recordings.
 It’s much more exciting to see a bodybuilder screaming or doing an explosive move.
-But, don’t try to copy that because you’ll probably get screwed up,” explains Twin.
+But, don’t try to copy that because you will probably go wrong,” explains Twin.

 4 – The ideal recipe is to eat every 3 hours

-“Eating every 3 hours is a good strategy, however, with the approach of intermittent fasting nowadays, it is evident that it is not mandatory.
-Try them both, what will really matter is how nutritious and caloric your diet is”, he says.
+“Eating every 3 hours is a good strategy, however, with the approach of intermittent fasting, nowadays, it is evident that it is not mandatory.
+Try both, what will really matter is how nutritious your diet is and calories,” he says.

 5 – Milk is another villain

-“Bodybuilders avoid milk because excess generates gas, bloating and diarrhea.
-And, as bodybuilders make a high consumption of all kinds of food, the consumption of milk becomes unfeasible.
-If you’re not lactose intolerant, you really don’t have any kind of reason to cut back,” concludes Twin.
+“Bodybuilders avoid milk because excess generates gas, abdominal dilatation and diarrhea.
+And, as bodybuilders consume a lot of all kinds of food, it is impossible to consume milk.
+If you are not lactose intolerant, really there’s no reason to cut it”, concludes Twin.